NyxIsBad/discordscripts/README.md

 # Discord Scripts & Use
-The repo is currently serving the diff between the `6b9dd01` and `794f9d3` commits from Sarah's [BD Addons](https://github.com/itmesarah/classchanges/commits/main/discordclasses.js).
+The repo is currently serving the diff between the

+`6b9dd01` (2024-03-26) and `794f9d3` (2024-04-14)

+commits from Sarah's [Class Changes](https://github.com/itmesarah/classchanges/commits/main/discordclasses.js).
 To find and replace classes in a file, you can call
 ```
 python replace.py [-f file_path | -d dir_path]
 ```
 Note that file replacement and directory replacement are mutually exclusive, and that directory replacement is recursive, so use it carefully.
-It's still a python script so it might be a little slow.
+It's still a python script so it might be a little slow (see the other FAR scripts below!).

 - Note that the script can be flawed and miss class rerolls!
 It prioritizes accuracy over completeness, so it will not catch everything.
 Consequently, I provide another critical classes that most themes might use, but this is made somewhat manually and may take a while to be more complete.
 Then I merge the two together.
 I have listed the 3 final result files below: